|

 The Version Handler component only works with Unity 5.x or higher as it

-depends upon the PluginImporter
+depends upon the PluginImporter UnityEditor API.

 The Package Manager Resolver component only works with Unity 2018.4 or above, when scoped registry support was added to the Package Manager.